IHDE-Alliance/ISTP_metadata/v1.0.0/docs/01_metadata-intro.md

 ## ISTP Guidelines Structure and Concepts
 - Data is time-ordered and time-identified; times vary by record
-- Multiple time variable in a file, allowing data variables with different time cadences
+- Multiple time variables in a file, allowing data variables with different time cadences
 - Set of required and suggested metadata (as defined in this document)
-- Variable structure stays unchanged throughout the dataset
+- Variable structure stays unchanged throughout the entire mission for the whole dataset
 - Variables can carry metadata (e.g. labels for dimensional variables)
 - Variable attributes can point to other variables by name and carry arguments, and thus carry information about relationships among variables
-- Carry slowly-varying data as variables rather than in attributes (CDF variables can be defined with record sparseness set to previous record, allowing storing only records that changed)
+- Slowly-varying data should be stored as variables rather than in attributes (CDF variables can be defined with record sparseness set to previous record, allowing storing only records that changed)
-- Skeleton CDF is a CDF with structure and metadata defined but no data, so it can be used as a template from which to build a data file
+- Skeleton CDF is a CDF with structure and metadata defined but no data, so it can be used as a template from which to build a data file.
+[NetCDF Common Data Language (CDL)](https://docs.unidata.ucar.edu/nug/2.0-draft/cdl.html) is the netCDF equivalent.
 - General dataset and file naming conventions

 ## Defining a Dataset